 In the case of smartphones and tablets, software takes the form of apps.
-When an updated version of an app is available, you are notified either by message or by a visual indicator on the app icon.
-App updates are almost always no-cost and occur wirelessly over a Wi-Fi connection after you give your permission.
+When an updated version of an app is available, you're notified either by message or by a visual indicator on the app icon.
+App updates are almost always no-cost and occur over a Wi-Fi connection after you give your permission.

 Operating system updates for smartphone and tablets are usually made through the devices' settings.
 In some cases, the mobile device must be connected to a power outlet during the installation of an operating system update, because the process takes much longer than an app download.

 If you subscribe to an internet application or a suite of apps, such as Office 365, software updates—and upgrades—may take place under the hood.
 You may not even realize the software has been updated.
 This is because the internet applications may not need to place a software update on your computer or device to work properly.
 In other cases, such as with Adobe Creative Cloud, you are notified when an update is available for the applications you previously downloaded, and you choose when to apply the update.

 Although they are typically small and free, software updates play important roles often related to solving or preventing a problem:

 - Introduce new features in your software